cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ProcessProposal is another ABCI 1.0 method, called by the proposer and validators during consensus, to validate (and potentially reject) proposed blocks.

-The builder module defines a ProcessProposal method which looks for a commitment transaction.
+The MEV module defines a ProcessProposal method which looks for a commitment transaction.
 If it finds one, it verifies that the outer block satisfies the commitments in that transaction.
 Some checks are as follows.

 - The commitment’s prefix region and hash match the block data
 - The commitment’s segment region and hash match the block data